dedvds/QIO-TSP/README.md

 # Quantum Inpired Optimization demo for the TSP problem

-This website can be used as a demo to show how Qauntum Inspired Compute can solve the Traveling Salesperson problem using an interactive map.
+This website can be used as a demo to show how Quantum Inspired Compute can solve the Traveling Salesperson problem using an interactive map.

 ## Requirements
 1. An Azure subscription with a Quantum Workspace.